mbmcmullen27/linux/README.md

 ### Chapter 14 - A Brief Survey of the Linux Dektop and Printing
 - (348) "We'll aslo take a quick look at printing, as derkstop workstations often share a common printer"
     - Feeling like nobody expected printers would ever go out of style
+    - they didn't (see 3d printers && pen plotters)

 #### Desktop Components (Xorg vs Wayland)